kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 Edit the file app/main.py.
 This creates the web API with all the endpoints.

 Import FastAPI, File, UploadFile, and HTTPException from fastapi.
 Import JSONResponse from fastapi.responses.
+Import StaticFiles from fastapi.staticfiles.
+Import CORSMiddleware from fastapi.middleware.cors.
 Import BaseModel from pydantic.
 Import base64.
 Import check_nsfw from app.nsfw_checker.
+Import settings from app.config.

 Create the app instance with FastAPI(title="NSFW Image Detection API", description="Check if images contain NSFW content using OpenAI moderation", version="1.0.0").

+Add CORS middleware to allow browser-based requests.
+Use app.add_middleware(CORSMiddleware, allow_origins=["*"], allow_credentials=True, allow_methods=["*"], allow_headers=["*"]).
+This enables cross-origin requests from web browsers.

+Mount the static files directory.
+Use app.mount("/static", StaticFiles(directory="static"), name="static") to serve files from the static directory.

 Define a Pydantic model class ImageBase64Request with one field: image_base64 as a string.

-Define a GET endpoint at "/" that returns a dictionary with message "NSFW Image Detection API" and an endpoints dictionary listing the available endpoints and their purposes.
+Define a GET endpoint at "/" that serves the web UI.
+Import FileResponse from fastapi.responses.
+Return FileResponse("static/index.html") to serve the web UI at the root path.
+This allows users to access the web interface directly at http://localhost:8080/.

 Define a GET endpoint at "/health" decorated with @app.get that returns {"status": "healthy"}.
 Add a docstring explaining this is required by Cloud Run.

 Define a POST endpoint at "/check-image" that takes a file parameter of type UploadFile from File(...).
 The function should be async.
 Add docstring explaining it checks uploaded image files.
 First check if file.content_type starts with "image/" and raise HTTPException(400, "File must be an image") if not.
-In a try block, await file.read() to get image_bytes, call check_nsfw(image_bytes) to get result, and return JSONResponse(content=result).
-In except block raise HTTPException(500) with error message.
+In a try block, await file.read() to get image_bytes.
+Check if the size of image_bytes exceeds settings.max_file_size_mb multiplied by 1024 * 1024 (to convert MB to bytes), and if so raise HTTPException(413, f"File size exceeds maximum allowed size of {settings.max_file_size_mb}MB").
+Then call check_nsfw(image_bytes) to get result, and return JSONResponse(content=result).
+In except block catch HTTPException and re-raise it, otherwise raise HTTPException(500) with error message.

 Define a POST endpoint at "/check-image-base64" that takes a request parameter of type ImageBase64Request.
 The function should be async.
 Add docstring explaining it checks base64-encoded images.
-In a try block, decode the base64 string with base64.b64decode(request.image_base64), call check_nsfw with those bytes, and return JSONResponse with the result.
-In except block raise HTTPException(500) with error message.
+In a try block, decode the base64 string with base64.b64decode(request.image_base64) to get image_bytes.
+Check if the size of image_bytes exceeds settings.max_file_size_mb multiplied by 1024 * 1024, and if so raise HTTPException(413, f"File size exceeds maximum allowed size of {settings.max_file_size_mb}MB").
+Then call check_nsfw with those bytes, and return JSONResponse with the result.
+In except block catch HTTPException and re-raise it, otherwise raise HTTPException(500) with error message.

-This creates the web API with endpoints for uploading images directly or sending base64-encoded images, plus health check and root info endpoints.
+This creates the web API with endpoints for uploading images directly or sending base64-encoded images, plus health check and web UI endpoints.

+### Step 4.5: Create web UI for browser-based testing

+Create the web UI files that allow users to test the API through a browser interface without using command-line tools.

+Edit the file static/index.html.
+Create a complete HTML page with a head section containing title "NSFW Image Detection API" and a link to static/style.css.
+In the body, create a container div with a heading "NSFW Image Detection API", a file input element with type="file" and accept="image/*", a button labeled "Check Image", a div with id="preview" to show the selected image, and a div with id="result" to display the API response.
+Add a script tag at the end that sources static/script.js.

+Edit the file static/style.css.
+Add styles for the body with font-family, background-color, and padding.
+Style the container with max-width, margin auto, background white, padding, border-radius, and box-shadow.
+Style the file input and button with padding, margin, and cursor pointer.
+Style the preview div to display images with max-width and margin.
+Style the result div with padding, margin-top, border-radius, and different background colors for safe (green) and unsafe (red) statuses.

+Edit the file static/script.js.
+Add JavaScript code that listens for file input changes and displays a preview of the selected image in the preview div.
+Add a click handler for the button that reads the selected file, creates a FormData object, appends the file, and sends a POST request to /check-image endpoint.
+Display the response in the result div, formatting it nicely with the status, reason, confidence, and categories.
+Show loading state while the request is in progress.
+Handle errors by displaying error messages in the result div.

+This creates a complete web interface that users can access at http://localhost:8080/ to upload images and see the classification results visually.

 ### Step 5: Run locally and test